SherineAwad/Ribofilio/README.md

 ```

-# Ribofilio: A tool to estimate ribosomal profiling dropoff rate
+# Ribofilio: A tool to estimate ribosomes drop-off rate

 Ribofilio is a tool to estimate ribosomal profiling drop rate that has been tested in ecoli and yeast so far.